KahFoo/Data_Analyst_Project-3/README.md

 Based on the dashboard analysis:

-- Globally, almost 70% of the population has been vaccinated (received at least one dose of a COVID-19 vaccine), while 64% are fully vaccinated (received at least one dose of a COVID-19 vaccine).
+- Globally, almost 70% of the population has been vaccinated (received at least one dose of a COVID-19 vaccine), while 64% are fully vaccinated (received at least two dose of a COVID-19 vaccine).
 The remains 30% are yet to receive any vaccination.
 This indeed still far from the 95% vaccination rate needed to achieve herd immunity.

 - By continent, africa continent has the lowest vaccination rate, only standing around 38% of which have received at least one dose.